 Of course, transferring can impact your intended graduation date or study abroad plans.
 Be aware of the policies at your prospective transfer school.
 Not all classes/credits are transferable and some schools won't accept credit from a class if you earned below a C.

-Be mindful of deadlines.
+Be mindful of transfer application deadlines.
 Transfer deadlines vary from school to school, though you'll probably need to send in an application by March or April if you're hoping to transfer in the fall.